jacoblindev/ai-pair-dev/rules/process-task-list.md

 Optional extras (adopt if useful): size/complexity heuristics, architecture lint, simple dependency/license checks.

 If a gate fails, either fix it immediately or split the work into a new sub-task.
+Flag blockers in the metadata so planners or reviewers can respond.

 ---

-## Suggested Loop
+## Suggested Loops by Agent

+### **Implementer**

+1. Claim an “Implementer-ready” sub-task and mark yourself as Active Agent.
-1. Implement the minimal change to meet acceptance criteria.
+2. Implement the minimal change to meet acceptance criteria.
-2. Write/update tests that exercise public behavior.
+3. Write/update tests that exercise public behavior.
-3. Run tests and quick checks; update docs, ARCH, or ADRs as needed.
+4. Run tests and quick checks; update docs, ARCH, or ADRs as needed.
-4. Add a one-liner to `docs/portfolio/log.md` if the change impacts cross-product planning.
+5. Add a one-liner to `docs/portfolio/log.md` if the change impacts cross-product planning.
-5. Commit with a conventional message.
+6. Commit with a conventional message.
-6. Update the tasks file (check the box, link commits/ADRs, note follow-ups).
+7. Update the tasks file (check the box, link commits/ADRs, note follow-ups) and refresh metadata or handoff snapshot.

-7. Pause for review only when the owner requested it or when an ADR needs approval.
+### **Reviewer / Planner-on-Call**

+1. Spot-check completed sub-tasks against the three gates.
+2. Record feedback or approvals in the tasks file and handoff doc.
+3. If scope shifts, update the PRD, ARCH, or ADRs and bump metadata timestamps.
+4. Confirm blockers are resolved or escalate when human decisions are required.

 ---